SaboZhang/EasyTidy-doc/docs/en/docs/guide/automation.md

    Each task can be individually configured with the following automation methods:
    - **File Changes**: Triggers task execution upon detecting file changes.
    - **On Startup**: Executes the task when EasyTidy starts.
+   - **On Exit/Shutdown**: Execute the task automatically, when the program exits or the system shuts down.
+(This may not work on all systems).
    - **Periodic Execution**: Executes tasks at specified intervals.
    - **Scheduled Tasks**: Executes tasks according to a timetable or CRON expression.
    - Enabling "Individual Settings" affects only the selected task and does not override other tasks.